 One of the most important questions when considering a IP KVM switch is how many users need to be able access any of the connected servers / PCs at once.

 Multi user IP KVMs allow non-blocking access for multiple users to any of the attached devices.
 Security settings can be set individually for each user, or globally for all the users.
 Please refer to KVM Over IP Security for more on user settings.

 Please note: Due to limitations in Win, MAC, Linux, and SUN systems, only one person can control the keyboard and mouse of an individual PC at a time.
 However multiple users can still typically view and take turns controlling the same PC.

 KVM Over IP switches can support a variety of Digital and Analog video connector types.
 Video support is dependent on the switch - some IP KVMs offer support for VGA, DVI, HDMI, and DP simultaneously, while others may only support VGA.

 The main thing to consider for the type of video your KVM Over IP switch needs to support is what type of video do your servers / PCs output, and what type of video will any future servers / PCs output.
 Unlike with standard local KVM switches, you do not need to consider what signal your monitor supports because you will be connecting to the IP KVM through a separate PC.

-KVM Over IP switches offer unrestricted multi monitor support for any number of monitors.
-Multi monitor support is typically achieved by using a separate port for each of attached displays, and then opening those in separate sessions - I.E. a 32 port KVM will offer support for 16 devices with dual monitors.
+While there are some Dual-monitor IP KVM solutions are available, KVM Over IP switches also generally offer unrestricted multi monitor support for any number of monitors.
+Multi monitor support can be achieved by using a separate port for each of attached displays, and then opening those in separate sessions - For example, a 32 port KVM would offer support for 16 devices with dual monitors.
 Some IP KVMs such as the Raritan Dominion KX3 also offer native a multi monitor 'follow' mode, which automatically opens up all the relevant displays when connecting to a server.